luminwin/ASASF/README.md

 - `participant_or_team_name.pdf`
 - Optional: source code or notebook files

-Submissions should be uploaded through the [designated form](https://forms.gle/XAuuDYiU4RPqMEyJ7) (Google login is required in order to upload files).
+Submissions should be uploaded through the [designated form](https://forms.gle/XAuuDYiU4RPqMEyJ7) (File uploads require Google login; this is a Google Forms requirement).

 ---